- Free Consultation: 305-638-4143 Tap Here to Call Us

 If you or someone you know sustains a car accident injury, it is vital to keep in mind the statute of limitations mentioned above so you can receive your rightful compensation.

-If the negligent or careless actions of another driver have lead to you or somebody you care about sustaining an injury, call Flanagan Personal Injury & Wrongful Death Law Firm, P.A. today.
+If the negligent or careless actions of another driver have to lead to you or somebody you care about sustaining an injury, call Flanagan Personal Injury & Wrongful Death Law Firm, P.A. today.
 Our team is prepared to assist you by working on your behalf to secure the maximum compensation, which could include the following:

 - Medical cost related to the accident